DFE-Digital/bat-design-history/app/posts/school-placements/2023-09-06-experiment-5-managing-mentors-if-youre-a-school.md

 - age range
 - key stage

-When a mentor is added, we send a confirmation email to them.
+When the user adds a mentor, we send a confirmation email to the mentor.

 ## Updating mentors

 ### Mentor details

-The mentor details page is split into 2 parts:
+We split the mentor details page into 2 parts:

 - basic details
 - additional details